Hainworth: History

-Hainworth is mentioned in the Domesday Book as Hageneuuorde which derives from Old English meaning the place of Hagena's people.
+Hainworth is mentioned in the Domesday Book as Hageneuuorde which derives from Old English, meaning the place of Hagena's people.
 There is a belief that native Britons lived there before the Ango-Saxon invasion, and inhabited it afterwards when the Anglo-Saxon presence pushed the natives into the hills around the Aire Valley, just as at Wilsden and Cullingworth.
 Even further back, it was close to a Roman road on its eastern side, which linked Manchester with Ilkley (Olicana).

 The road just past Hainworth became the main thoroughfare that was used between Keighley and Halifax (via Cullingworth), and allowed for the growth of the cloth and wool industries in the hamlet, as it connected to the Piece Hall in Halifax.
 Those who lived in Hainworth were employed mostly in agriculture and the worsted industries until the Industrial Revolution prompted many mills to be built in the Worth Valley as Hainworth did not have access to fast flowing water for power.
 The proximity of mills to the River Worth led to the Keighley to Halifax Turnpike being built in 1752, away from Hainworth on the floor of the Worth Valley.
 However, much of the cloth made in the valley was still woven in Hainworth, which necessitated the construction of Hainworth Lane down to Ingrow.
 As Hainworth Lane is built on a steep gradient, it needed to be wide and have a good surface, so it was setted.
 The road still has patches of stone setts (cobbles) in between tarmac to this day.
-The steep road and the cobbles are seen as a challenge to push bikers, and the road is part if the Calder/Aire Bridleway link.
+The steep road and the cobbles are seen as a challenge to push bikers, and the road is part of the Calder/Aire Bridleway link.